cjheath/adl/docs/README.md

 ### Free-form

+ADL uses Unicode3 characters encoded using UTF-8.
 The syntax is free-form, except inside value literals.
 Whitespace and newlines are considered as equivalent to a single space and are ignored.
 A comment (beginning with //) continues to the end of line and is considered as white-space.

 Read the [Px grammar for ADL](adl-rr.html)